 While it always helps to prepare early, the timeline below is based in part on US News’ suggestion for preparing for applying to law school.
 Additional support can be found: http://www.usnews.com/education/blogs/law-admissions-lowdown/2012/12/24/follow-this-2013-law-school-application-season-timeline

 January and February – Begin your preparation for the LSAT.
-The Hubbard Center has offered LSAT preparatory classes during Winter Term in January, which may be a good option.
+The Hubbard Center has resources to help you prepare for taking this exam.

 March – Continue one-on-one LSAT preparation with a tutor.
 Begin to check with Career Services in the Hubbard Center to see what summer opportunities may be available to help you gain valuable experience through an internship or another option that will help prepare you for law school.

 April – Start taking practice LSAT exams, if you have not already done so.
 The Hubbard Center has previously partnered with Kaplan to provide practice exams for students.
 If you are scoring in your desired test range ,you can register for the June LSAT exam.
 You also can consider if you will be working with a law admissions counselor on creating your application.

 May – Continue to take practice LSAT exams, with a focus on strengthening your weak areas to improve your practice scores.
 This also may be a good time to explore an internship, job shadowing, research, or additional project that will help bolster your candidacy for law school.
 Before the summer lets out, you may want to discuss if there is anything you can do during your senior year to bolster your experience, then begin following up on those suggestions.

 June - Take the LSAT.
 You also can begin preparing your application materials.
 Hubbard Center advisers will be available in early fall to begin working with you to review your résumé, cover letter, and additional materials that you will need to submit.